solethus/elixir-money/README.md

 ## Deployment

 Deployments are synced with the GitHub repo, so when new commits are pushed to main, they will be auto-deployed.
-See the CI checks against the commits on https://github.com/givr-eng/backend/commits/main/ to see if they succeeded.
+See the CI checks against the commits on the main branch to see if they succeeded.

 Head over to the [Cloud Dashboard](https://app.encore.dev) to monitor your deployment and find your production URL.